tgraham-ucsc/corise-dbt-tgraham/dbt-greenery/models/example/Readme.md

 ## On average, how long does an order take from being placed to being delivered?

 ```

+-- calculate diff between delivered and created to the hour
 with total_delivery_hours as (

 select  sum(EXTRACT(EPOCH FROM delivered_at - created_at )/3600)